Security & Privacy

 - or other details as may be requested

-Furthermore, for the purposes of funding the Account of the Client, Client may choose to provide information about its credit card, debit card or other payment instrument. myPOS may generate and send to mobile phone number of the Client verification codes as well as to request the Client to enter them as a confirmation of certain actions.
-This required information is necessary for myPOS in order to process transactions, issue new passwords (if applicable) in case the Client forgets or loses his/her password, in order to protect Client, myPOS or other customers of myPOS against identity theft, credit card fraud as well as to contact Client should the need arise in administering the Account of Client.
+Furthermore, for the purposes of funding the Account of the Client, the Client may choose to provide information about its credit card, debit card or other payment instrument. myPOS may generate and send to the mobile phone number of the Client verification codes as well as to request the Client to enter them as a confirmation of certain actions.
+This required information is necessary for myPOS in order to process transactions, issue new passwords (if applicable) in case the Client forgets or loses his/her password, in order to protect the Client, myPOS or other customers of myPOS against identity theft, credit card fraud as well as to contact the Client should the need arise in administering the Account of the Client.

 Read more about the policies of myPOS here.